Generation Freakshow: Reception

-Generation Freakshow was met with mixed reviews and was a commercial failure due to not reaching the top 10 of the album charts; where the band at the time frequently charted.
+Generation Freakshow was met with mixed reviews and was a commercial failure due to not reaching the top 10 of the album charts; where the band frequently chart.
 Although their previous album also failed to make the top 10, there was a lot of hope for the band to return to the top 10 with this album.
 They would have to wait until 2016 to make a return.

-Metro described Feeder as "keeping a steady musical pace,yet stick to the same predictable formula" when reviewing Generation Freakshow.BBC Music praised the album as "more mature,more considered and less noisy".
+Metro described Feeder as "keeping a steady musical pace, yet stick to the same predictable formula" when reviewing Generation Freakshow.BBC Music praised the album as "more mature, more considered and less noisy".
 After two weeks the album had sold 9000 copies in the UK.

 The album received a two star rating from The Guardian, being described as "solid yet uninspiring".

 Drowned in Sound credited Feeder for creating another strong addition to their back catalogue.
 Kerrang! were also positive in their review, stating that "the 12 fabulous songs that comprise Generation Freakshow see Feeder striking the canvas with more measured strokes".

 The album was a relative commercial failure, charting at #13 in the UK albums chart, despite being an improvement on the #16 of Renegades.
 Lead single “Borders" however brought Feeder back into the top 75 charts after a near four-year absence, when it charted at #52 in February 2012; none of the singles on Renegades charted.
 The album also seen the band return to the Brixton Academy after a four-year absence, one of the UK's major gig venues.
 Before this, the band had returned to the smaller venues within the capital and the rest of the UK.

-It was at this Brixton show, Nicholas repeated on stage a statement he made months prior to the tour, being that the band were going to take a break and decide on what to do next.
-This caused a joint misinterpretation, suggesting either that the band were going to later split up, or were going to re-evaluate their musical direction.
-The commercial failure of the album was a contributing factor to the decision to take a break, before releasing their comeback album in 2016, which brought the band back into the Top 10; an uninterrupted run which has so far lasted four albums in total.
+It was at this Brixton show on 23 November 2012, Nicholas repeated on stage a statement he made months prior to the tour, being that the band were going to go away for a while and work on outside projects, which caused many to speculate that the band were going to split up later down the line.
+The commercial failure of the album was a contributing factor to the decision to take a break, before releasing their comeback album in 2016, which brought the band back into the Top 10; an uninterrupted run which has so far lasted five albums in total.

 In August 2019, the band were inducted into the Kerrang!
 Hall of Fame, with this album being one of the reasons the band were inducted, being due to the 4/5 rating their magazine counterpart awarded the album.